Teaching Quantitative Reasoning Using Data: Project EDDIE #161279

 - Would you be able to do this process again?

-1:20 Reflection on your own : How will this help your teaching?
+1:30 Reflection and Gallery Walk Activity: How will this help your teaching?

 - Think about your course goals and the motivations you shared, how would your selected EDDIE Module align with these goals?
 What course/activity learning objective(s) are you planning to address in your course using the selected EDDIE module/materials?